kaliber5/logger-bundle/LoggerBundle/Resources/doc/index.rst

 Your Service can use the ``Kaliber5\LoggerBundle\LogginTrait\Loggintrait`` - Trait.
-In your service-definition you can tag your service with the ``k5.logger.logging`` to get the logger injected
+In your service-definition you can tag your service with the ``k5.logger.logging`` to get the logger injected You can optional log to a channel by using the ``monolog.logger``-tag.

 .. code-block:: yml
 # ..